Korean, Edit

 ○ 1st.
 Protein from cro inhibits transcription of cI by binding to OR3 within PRM

 ○ 2nd.
-Resultantly, PL and PR promoters activate during the determination of lytic growth
+Resultantly, PL and PR promoters are activated during the determination of lytic growth

 ○ Gene expression pattern in lysogenic cycle